filetrust/glasswall-sdk-site/docs/7-tools/7_1-bddl/7_1_1-BddToCppConverter.md

 Converts BDD to C++ Code

-DEPRECATED - will be removed in Summer 2018
+DEPRECATED - Applies to Rebuild XLS/DOC/PPT and Editor XLS Only

 * Produces "Template Heavy" Code
 * Handles Dataheap / Directory Mechanisms for single level only